 Regardless of the condition or cause, those who are immunocompromised produce fewer T cells, macrophages, and complement proteins, which are all key parts of the immune system.
 Therefore, when the immune system lacks these aspects of its defense response, its ability to combat illness is impaired.

 Unlike those that are immunocompromised and have an underactive immune system, the 24 million Americans with autoimmunity have an overactive immune system.
 Patients with conditions such as lupus, celiac disease, Hashimoto’s thyroiditis, multiple sclerosis, or rheumatoid arthritis may suffer from their immune system being overactive to the point of attacking its own healthy cells.
 Therefore, unlike the previously addressed conditions, those with autoimmune conditions do not necessarily have a weakened immune response rather, they are more likely to have complications from illnesses when their body overcompensates and begins to attack itself.

 If you do have an underlying condition that puts you at a higher risk of developing a severe illness, the good news is that chronic health issues can be well managed through nutrition, lifestyle, and medications.
 At Holtorf Medical Group, our expert physicians utilize innovative treatments to strengthen your immune system.
-Give us a call at 877-508-1177 to learn about our immune-supporting therapies, and see how we can help you!
+Contact us to learn about our immune-supporting therapies, and see how we can help you!

 Annals of the American Thoracic Society, www.atsjournals.org/doi/full/10.1513/AnnalsATS.201503-126AW.

 “Autoimmune Diseases.”
 National Institute of Environmental Health Sciences, U.S. Department of Health and Human Services, www.niehs.nih.gov/health/topics/conditions/autoimmune/index.cfm.